 “Still having a hard time adjusting to Aphadus?
 How long have you been here now?”

 Cason shook his head.
 “No, well…..yes.
 I can leave and walk outside for ten minutes and breathe the fresh air, but I can’t run either.
-There isn’t enough oxygen in the air, and if I run, we pass out.
+There isn’t enough oxygen in the air, and if I run, I pass out.
 I still can’t get used to the continuous day cycle either.
 It’s nothing but solid daylight every single day.
 Even Mars, we still had some nice sunsets.”

 “Eh….I can’t argue about Mars since I was never born there, but you can still get used to this environment.
 Something about being on another planet and having a time when the planet goes dark just scares me for some reason.
 On Aphadus, you never have to worry about nighttime.
 I can even sleep with the windows open.
 I just operate on the morning schedule.
 A little bit of Martian/Earth timescale, and this colony can operate quite well.
 A week on the UWA timescale is about the time it takes for a year to pass on this planet.
-As for the breathing outside…..well I can’t argue about that.
+As for the breathing outside…..well, I can’t argue about that.
 It just takes some getting used to.”

 “Says the person that has an augmented pair of lungs.”